-- The ARD committee shall consider if any accommodations are necessary for a student to participate in extracurricular/nonacademic activities.
-This accommodation should be documented in the IEP.
-In addition, at the Annual ARD, the committee should discuss the student's interest in participating in extracurricular/nonacademic activities, discuss the requirements for participation (try outs, etc.), and determine if there are barriers that are prohibiting the student from having the opportunity to participate. - The ARD committee should not place the student into specific extracurricular/ nonacademic activities.
-Students receiving special education services must follow similar entrance criteria that non-disabled students must follow to participate in extracurricular/nonacademic activities.
-However, the ARD committee may determine accommodations that are required should he/she meet participation requirements. - All students receiving special education services must be afforded the same opportunities to participate in extracurricular/non-academic activities as their non-disabled peers.
-Accommodations must be reasonably provided to the student to remove the barrier(s) of their disability.
-This includes providing communication to parents of students served with special education services regarding extracurricular/non-academic activities in the same/similar manner and timeframe as their non-disabled peers.
+- 1. The ARD committee shall consider if any accommodations are necessary for a student to participate in extracurricular/nonacademic activities.
+These accommodations should be documented in the IEP. - 2.
+The ARD committee should not place the student into specific extracurricular/ nonacademic activities.
+Students must follow similar entrance criteria that non-disabled students must follow to participate in extracurricular/nonacademic activities.
+However, the ARD committee may determine accommodations are required should he/she meet participation requirements.